firemountain154B/HSV/Verification_Plan.md

 # Hardware and Software Acceleration Verification Plan
 ## Peripheral Part
 ### GPIO
+checker()
+  the GPIO outputs the correct value and reads back correctly what is on its input parity generation and checking works correctly

+Inject Faults
+  at outside set the reverse parity model.

 #### Goal
 Verify the correct behavior of GPIO, especially when it operates at the AHB to GPIO and GPIO to AHB model.
 Test its parity check function.
 #### Properties